cameron-jack/ngsg_retype/README.md

 See changelog.txt

 ## Credits
-The NGS Genotyping Pipeline, NGSXplorer, and Rerun are the creations of The ANU Bioinformatics Consultancy (ABC), The Biomolecular Resource Facility (BRF), The John Curtin School of Medical Research (JCSMR), and The Australian National University (ANU).
+The NGS Genotyping Pipeline, NGSXplorer, and Retype are the creations of The ANU Bioinformatics Consultancy (ABC), The Biomolecular Resource Facility (BRF), The John Curtin School of Medical Research (JCSMR), and The Australian National University (ANU).
 The project was initiated at the end of 2018 by the BRF and the construction was undertaken by the ABC - primarily Bob Buckley assisted by Cameron Jack, and later Cameron Jack assisted by Gabi (Gabrielle) Ryan and Eslam Ibrahim.